jahanzaibbotsify/info-graphics/README.md

 ---

-**InfographicsAI** - Transform your data into beautiful, professional infographics with the power of AI.
+**Infogiraffe Art** - Transform your data into beautiful, professional infographics with the power of AI.